Murray State University Foundation

 The business policies, procedures, and goals of the Foundation are established by a 30-member Board of Trustees including the President of Murray State University, two members of the faculty or staff, and a minimum of two alumni of the University.

-The duties and responsibilities of the MSU Foundation include the administration of scholarship funds, endowments, and other contributions that are established through private support.
+The duties and responsibilities of the Murray State University Foundation include the administration of scholarship funds, endowments, and other contributions that are established through private support.
 The Foundation manages planned, current, and deferred gifts.
 Gift arrangements through trusts, annuities, bequests, and insurance policies account for numerous endowments which fund scholarships and other educational programs.
-The Foundation staff ensure that the stated objectives of the donor are met, currently managing over 800 scholarships and endowment accounts.
+The Foundation staff ensure that the stated objectives of the donor are met, currently managing over 850 scholarships and endowment accounts.

-The Foundation investment pool is in excess of $91 million, with total assets in excess of $108.6 million.
-(Investment Pool Average Rate of Return Summary) The Foundation provides more than $1.87 million in scholarship awards to deserving students annually.
+The Foundation investment pool is valued at approximately $155 million, with total assets in excess of $179 million.
+(Investment Pool Average Rate of Return Summary) The Foundation provides more than $2.4 million in scholarship awards to deserving students annually.

 The Murray State University Foundation, Inc. operates the Frances E. Miller Memorial Golf Course.
 A championship course, the par-71 layout was built on land donated in 1979 by L. D. Miller, a 1937 Murray State alumnus who died in 1992.
 The golf course is located three miles off Highway 94 East on Highway 280 in Murray, Kentucky.